Brooklyn Running Guide: Most Scenic Places to Run

 Photos by Marques Jackson Photography at a Runstreet Art Run in Dumbo, Brooklyn.

-If you’re looking for the best Brooklyn running routes, here are 3 scenic runs to check out in the beautiful borough of Brooklyn.
-As a longtime Brooklyn runner, I’ve had the pleasure of running all over the borough — on my own and by leading Art Runs — and these are my top scenic places for Brooklyn running.
-Whether you’re visiting or a resident, these Brooklyn running routes will inspire you.
-From iconic brownstones to incredible street art and stunning NYC views, Brooklyn offers beautiful running.
+If you’re looking for the best Brooklyn running routes, here are the most scenic runs to check out in the beautiful borough of Brooklyn.
+As a longtime Brooklyn runner, I’ve had the pleasure of running all over the borough — on my own and by leading Runstreet Art Runs — and these are my top places for beautiful Brooklyn running.
+Whether you’re visiting or a resident, these running routes will inspire you.
+From iconic brownstones to incredible street art and stunning Manhattan skyline views, Brooklyn offers beautiful running.
 I have also included some suggested Brooklyn route maps, and you can customize your route to add more miles or take some away.

 Running Brooklyn Waterfront